Lacazek/Opti_Struct/README.md

 The aim of this code is to provide a solution to automatically creates optimisation structure.
 According to txt file, users can decide to create his own structure according to the following vocabulary:

-exemple : PTV - ITV : PTV - ITV
+exemple : PTV - ITV : PTV # ITV

 : --> on the left side; this is the name of the structure

-: --> on the right side ; this the operation
+: --> on the right side ; this is the operation

 PTV --> this the first structure

-"-" --> this the operator
+"#" --> this the operator

 ITV --> this the second structure